 Early Screening for Lung Cancer

-Early screening for a disease, unlike testing, takes place before the patient has any symptoms.
-When screening for cancer, early detection can encourage patients to seek treatment sooner, when more curative options are available.
+Unlike testing, early screening for a disease occurs before the patient has any symptoms.
+When screening for cancer, early detection can encourage patients to seek treatment sooner when more curative options are available.
 The earlier cancerous cells are detected, the easier they are to treat with radiation, chemotherapy, or surgery.
-Too, catching lung cancer in an early stage, before it has spread throughout the body, can increase a patient’s odds of survival and improve their prognosis.
+Catching lung cancer in an early stage, before it has spread throughout the body, can increase a patient’s odds of survival and improve their prognosis.

-Today, lung cancer is the leading cause of cancer-related death in the U.S, making up nearly a quarter of all cancer deaths in the country.
-In 2018, nearly a quarter of a million new cases of the disease were diagnosed and over half a million people today live with a lung cancer diagnosis – meaning the majority of diagnoses occurred in the last few years.
-Recently, the large number of new cases can be contributed to the late onset of symptoms and limited treatment options available at later stages of the disease.
+Today, lung cancer is the leading cause of cancer-related death in the U.S., making up nearly a quarter of all cancer deaths in the country.
+In 2018, nearly a quarter of a million new cases of the disease were diagnosed, and over half a million people today live with a lung cancer diagnosis – meaning the majority of diagnoses occurred in the last few years.
+Recently, the large number of new cases can be attributed to the late onset of symptoms and limited treatment options available at later stages of the disease.
+Learn more to stay informed about the latest lung cancer screening recommendations and guidelines.

 This is an image of a statistic explaining the positive impact early cancer screens have on improving survival rate.

-While the current 5-year survival rate for lung cancer is about 18 percent, other cancers with widely-available screenings have markedly higher survival rates – breast cancer, colon, and prostate have 5-year survival rates of 91, 66, and 99 percent respectively.
+While the current 5-year survival rate for lung cancer is about 18 percent, other cancers with widely available screenings have markedly higher survival rates – breast cancer, colon, and prostate have 5-year survival rates of 91, 66, and 99 percent, respectively.
 Thus, the importance of effective early screening methods is paramount in preventing cancer-caused death.
-Other common cancer screening methods include mammograms for breast cancer, colonoscopies to detect colon cancer, and HPV tests for cervical cancer.
+Other common cancer screening methods include mammograms for breast cancer, colonoscopies to detect colon cancer, HPV tests for cervical cancer, and LDCT tests for lung cancer.

 To date, only three screening tests have received serious attention from the medical research community: low-dose spiral CT (LDCT) scans, chest x-rays, and sputum cytology (i.e., phlegm cell analysis).
-Of the three, only LDCT scans are broadly recommended for the early detection of lung cancer and prevention of early death and have been shown to reduce mortality rates by 20 percent.
+Of the three, cancer professionals only recommend LDCT scans for the identification of early lung cancer and prevention of early death.
+Studies have shown that low-dose spinal CT scans reduce mortality rates by 20 percent.

 What Is an LDCT Scan?

-A low-dose spiral computer tomography scan, or LDCT scan, is similar to an x-ray, takes only minutes to administer, and is a painless procedure.
-Depending on the machine used, the patient either lays on a table and is inserted into a large body scanner (like an MRI machine), or the scanner moves around the patient.
+A low-dose spiral computer tomography scan, or LDCT scan, is similar to a lung cancer x-ray, takes only minutes to administer, and is a painless procedure.
+Depending on the machine used, the patient either lays on a table and the scanner inserts their body into a large body scanner (like an MRI machine), or the scanner moves around the patient.
 The machine does not touch the patient but often makes soft whirring or clicking sounds.

-As such, LDCT scans give doctors detailed information about tumors from multiple angles.
+LDCT scans give doctors detailed information about tumors from multiple angles.
 A single scan, through the use of a low dose of radiation, can reveal the size, shape, and location of any tissue or organ abnormalities in both two- and three-dimensions.
 Nonetheless, a single screening cannot differentiate between malignant and benign tumors.
-To properly diagnose lung cancer, mesothelioma, or other disease, doctors typically need to conduct a series of tests and biopsies.
+To properly diagnose mesothelioma, lung cancer, or other diseases, doctors typically need to conduct a series of tests and biopsies.

 Risks of Low-Dose Spiral Computed Tomography (LDCT)